diamo12/fallout-randomizer/README.md

 # fallout-randomizer
-Webpage using JS to give the user randomized S.P.E.C.I.A.L. stats for Fallout 4.
+Webpage using HTML, CSS, JS to give the user randomized S.P.E.C.I.A.L. stats for Fallout 4.